thoughtbot/ruby-science/book/introduction/resistance.md

 Each change should be easy to introduce.
 If it's not, refactor.

 When you are making your changes, you will be in a feature branch.
 Try to make your change without refactoring.
-If your meet resistance, make a "work in progress" commit, check out master and create a new refactoring branch:
+If you meet resistance, make a "work in progress" commit, check out master and create a new refactoring branch:

     git commit -m 'wip: new feature'